Rivers of London

 reviewed by Wendy Tucker

 This novel won the 2022 Miles Franklin Award and was short listed for the Stella Prize.
 Bodies of Light was praised by reviewers and compared to A Little Life by Hanya Yanagihara and Douglas Stuart’s Shuggie Bain so I was excited to read it but aware that it may be confronting.
-Maggie has escaped her life … Read more »
+Maggie has escaped her … Read more »